-Your credit score is one of the most important factors lenders take into consideration when you apply for a personal loan.
-It demonstrates your history of on-time payments and how responsible you are when you borrow money.
+Your credit score is one of the most important factors lenders consider when you apply for a personal loan.
+Many use it as an estimation of how likely you are to repay the balance, as it demonstrates your payment history.

 How your credit score affects your chance of getting a personal loan